MattWis/constant_listener/README.md

 Constant Listener

 This repository was created as a utility for a home automation system.
-It listens in the background, and uses Google's Speech-to-Text API to give the text said through a Queue.
+It listens in the background, and uses Speech-to-Text APIs to give the text said through a Queue.
+The background noise level is calibrated based on the past 30 seconds of data to enable dynamic power thresholding.

-The general usage has it listening for overlapping chunks, so if you read the beginning of this README into the program, the Queue would have in it:
-["Constant Listener", "Listener This repository was created", "story was created as a Ute", ...]

 Initilization: